andimon/tinylang/README.md

 A compiler built in Java using a table-driven lexer for a tiny language.

 ## Implementation

-For information regarding implementation details see [report](/report.pdf).
+For detailed information, see the report.

 ## Usage

 Executing the following TinyLang program (`program1.tl`):